Adityaawaik/Posts/README.md

 Check here :  https://adityaawaik.github.io/Posts/

+# Features :
+1. Create new posts with ease
+2. Like or dislike posts
+3. Add new posts or delete existing ones

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: